The Wedding

 A vertical incision is the customary way to do this procedure, if only because it follows the course of the artery from the chest, into the neck, and then on toward the brain.
 If the surgeon needs more operating room to access the carotid artery higher or lower, he can then easily extend the incision up or down as needed.
 To make a transverse incision is to assume that the pathology you need to correct is in the middle of the neck, as it is almost 100% of the time.
 Unfortunately, my mom was an outlier—a big time outlier.
 The takeoff of her internal carotid artery at its bifurcation, along with the pathology, was located very low in her neck, just above the collarbone.

 But as luck would have it, that evening in the intensive care unit, my mother’s blood pressure became difficult to control, and she started to bleed into her neck.
 This resulted in a large hematoma (a collection of blood outside a blood vessel).
 Although she was awake without any signs of a stroke, I knew she might need another operation if the bleeding wasn’t controlled.
 The treatment for this complication is to give an intravenous medication to control the hypertension.
-The chief resident started an infusion of nitroglycerine, which dilates the veins.
+The chief resident started an infusion of nitroglycerine, which works better for veins than arteries.
 Nitroglycerine is often given under the tongue to control chest pain due to narrowing the heart arteries, but is not the best medication to lower blood pressure for the purpose of stopping acute bleeding from arteries (which I assumed this was).

 I was in a difficult position.
 I realized I was not “on my turf”, meaning that I felt I had no authority to countermand the chief resident.